Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Our Remuneration

 We may charge you a fee for this service, which will be disclosed to you in writing prior to arranging the policy or providing services.
-We may also receive a commission from the provider, which will be disclosed to you within the documentation.
+We may also receive a commission from the Insurance provider, which will be disclosed to you within the insurance documentation.
 When referring business to a 3rd party authorised broker, we may be remunerated via a share of their fee or commission.
 The exact amount to be received by us will be disclosed to you upon request.

 Professional Indemnity Insurance